Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 \subsection{LLM Inference and Utilization by Prompting}

 Prompt engineering is the process in which users design various inputs for AI models to generate desired outputs.
 Compared with fine-tuning, prompting has no requirements for extra training, producing output instantly based on user inputs.
-It indicates a straightforward approach to using LLM models, and the rapid response and training-free features make it a promising method for telecom applications.
-This subsection will introduce key techniques in prompt engineering, including ICL, CoT prompting, and using LLM for complex planning.
+It indicates a straightforward approach to using \blue{LLMs}, and the rapid response and training-free features make it a promising method for telecom applications. \blue{This subsection will introduce key techniques in prompt engineering, including ICL, CoT prompting, LLM for complex planning, and self-refinement with iterative feedback.
+The comparisons among different prompt engineering techniques are shown in Fig.~\ref{fig-prompting}.}